-As for the financial year ended 31st of December 2021, the Company's Ordinary and Extraordinary General Assembly meetings were held on 2nd of March 2022.
-The agenda of the Ordinary General Assembly and the proposed amendments to the Company's Articles of Association were approved.
-The amendments were originally made to ensure compliance with certain provisions of the Commercial Companies Law promulgated by Law no. 11 of 2015 as amended by Law no. 8 of 2021, as well as the provisions of QFMA Governance Code.
+As for the financial year ended 31st of December 2022, the Company's Ordinary General Assembly meetings were held on 16th of March 2023.
+The agenda of the Ordinary General Assembly were discussed and approved.

-As for the financial year ended 31st of December 2022, the following agenda of the Company's Ordinary General Assembly meeting will be considered:
+As for the financial year ended 31st of December 2023, the following agenda of the Company's Ordinary General Assembly meeting will be considered:

-- 1. Listen to Chairman's Message for the financial year ended 31st of December 2022. - 2.
-Listen and approve the Board of Directors' Report on QAMCO's operations and financial performance for the financial year ended 31st of December 2022. - 3.
-Listen and approve the External Auditor's Report on QAMCO's financial statements for the financial year ended 31st of December 2022. - 4.
-Discuss and approve QAMCO's financial statements for the financial year ended 31st of December 2022. - 5.
-Approve 2022 Corporate Governance Report. - 6.
-Approve the Board's recommendation for a dividend payment of QR 0.09 per share for 2022, representing 9% of the nominal value of share. - 7.
-Absolve the Directors of the Board from liability for the financial year ended 31st of December 2022 and approve their remuneration with a total of QR 3,300,000 for all Directors. - 8.
-Appoint PwC as the Company's External Auditor for the financial year ending 31st of December 2023 and approve their fees.
+- 1. Listen to Chairman's Message for the financial year ended 31st of December 2023. - 2.
+Listen and approve the Board of Directors' Report on QAMCO's operations and financial performance for the financial year ended 31st of December 2023. - 3.
+Listen and approve the External Auditor's Report on QAMCO's financial statements for the financial year ended 31st of December 2023. - 4.
+Discuss and approve QAMCO's financial statements for the financial year ended 31st of December 2023. - 5.
+Approve 2023 Corporate Governance Report. - 6.
+Approve the Board's recommendation for a dividend payment of QR 0.07 per share for 2023, representing 7% of the nominal value of share. - 7.
+Absolve the Directors of the Board from liability for the financial year ended 31st of December 2023 and approve their remuneration with a total of QR 3,300,000 for all Directors. - 8.
+Appoint PwC as the Company's External Auditor for the financial year ending 31st of December 2024 and approve their fees.